 Fellows enjoy the professional support of both academic and administrative mentors.
 With a modified teaching schedule, Fellows are able to take full advantage of other aspects of campus life, and many coach, serve as advisors, and support student publications or clubs.
 Mentors offer periodic observations, bi-weekly meetings, and professional development opportunities in a collaborative setting.

-Greenwich Academy is also a member of a small consortium of independent schools that partners with the University of Pennsylvania’s Independent School Teaching Residency Program, which enables Fellows to pursue a Master of Science in Education (M.S.Ed.) at Penn during their teaching residency.
-Greenwich Academy supports two new Penn Fellows each year.
+Greenwich Academy is a member of a small consortium of independent schools in the University of Pennsylvania’s Day School Teaching Residency Program.
+Greenwich Academy Teaching Fellows who participate in this program pursue a two-year Master of Science in Education (M.S.Ed.) at Penn during their tenure.

 About Greenwich Academy